-The Director, Marketing, and Public Relations is responsible for the College's activities relating to external and internal communications.
-The Director of Marketing and Public Relations is the College's point of contact with all media agencies.
+The Associate Vice President, College and Community Engagement is responsible for the College's activities relating to external and internal communications.
+The Associate Vice President, College and Community Engagement is the College's point of contact with all media agencies.
 He/she is responsible for informing the college community about the CFK EMP and other emergency preparedness initiatives.

-The Director, Marketing, and Public Relations is the primary college official responsible for activating the College's emergency notification system (Blackboard Connect) and alerting the general college community of a MAJOR EMERGENCY.
-The Director of Information Technology and the Director of Construction and Plant Operations will serve as backups for the emergency notification responsibility.
-If a campus state of emergency is declared, the Director of Marketing and Public Relations will provide media relations support.
+The Associate Vice President, College and Community Engagement is the primary college official responsible for activating the College's emergency notification system (Blackboard Connect) and alerting the general college community of a MAJOR EMERGENCY.
+The Director of Information Technology and the Director of Facilities will serve as backups for the emergency notification responsibility.
+If a College state of emergency is declared, the Associate Vice President, College and Community Engagement will provide media relations support.